Not Getting Job Interviews? Get resume Help - Banner

 Sample Answer: One time, my manager and I had a major miscommunication about the contents of a brief to be presented the next day.
 Unfortunately, we only realized this right before the presentation, so we had to work together and improvise to succeed.
 Afterward, we discussed what happened and agreed always to share tasks in writing and in advance so we could clear any confusion well before the deadline.

-5. Behavioral interview questions about teamwork
+5. Teamwork behavioral interview questions

 When working in a team, what role do you usually assume?